gsa-oes/office-of-evaluation-sciences/pages/home.md

 banner-button-text: Our Approach
 banner-button-link: /approach/
 ---
-## “A growing body of evidence demonstrates that behavioral science insights — research findings from fields such as behavioral economics and psychology about how people make decisions and act on them — can be used to design government policies to better serve the American people...” — President Barack Obama
+## “A growing body of evidence demonstrates that behavioral science insights — research findings from fields such as behavioral economics and psychology about how people make decisions and act on them — can be used to design government policies to better serve the American people...”

+# <center>President Barack Obama</center>